gmponos/gmponos/README.md

 ### Contributing

-Check :point_down: and if you like them give them a :star:
+Check my project :point_down: and if you like them give them a :star: or submit a PR.